 This standard covers full face masks for respiratory protective devices, except escape apparatus and diving apparatus.
 It specifies requirements for full face masks which are used as a part of respiratory protective devices.

-The original standard was published in 1994 in line with EN 136 : 1989 ‘Respiratory protective devices; full-face masks; requirements, testing and marking’ published by the European Committee for Standardization (CEN).
+The first standard was published in 1994 in line with EN 136 : 1989 ‘Respiratory protective devices; full-face masks; requirements, testing and marking’ published by the European Committee for Standardization (CEN).

 This first revision has been carried out to incorporate latest technological developments and international practices.
 Significant assistance has been derived from the revised EN 136 : 1998 for the revision of this standard.